soleil-ica/Lima-tango-cpp/doc/MarCCD/marccd.rst

 This is the reference documentation of the MarCCD Tango C++ device.

-you can also find some useful information about the camera models/prerequisite/installation/configuration/compilation in the `MarCCD camera plugin`_ section.
+You can also find some useful information about the camera models/prerequisite/installation/configuration/compilation in the `MarCCD camera plugin`_ section.

 Properties
 ----------